LoginRadius/engineering-portal/content/blog/Optimal-Clusters-KMeans/index.md

 ## Method :

 Now let's discuss the method behind finding out the right number of clusters on a K-Means clustering algorithm.
-So we'll learn how to decide what number of clusters to input into your K-Means algorithm.
+So we will learn how to decide what number of clusters to input into your K-Means algorithm.
 Here we've got a data science problem.
 We've got only two variables, x and y coordinates.